christian-marie/talk-roundtrip/slides.md

 # JsonSyntax summary

+. . .

 * JsonSyntax: to provide access to the underlying domain specific data

+. . .

 * Prisms are stronger than partial isos

+. . .

 * lens-aeson made it easy to define JSON combinators

+. . .

+* These combinators can be thought of as relations between abstract syntax and concrete syntax.

 # Example - Round-tripping balls